 There are several breeds of ants that are called fire ants, or sometimes called tropical ants, red ants, or ginger ants.
 They are small red ants that are commonly found in the southeastern portion of the United States.
 When you think of fire ants, you probably think of Florida, because many tourists have unknowingly stumbled onto a fire ant mound and remember their painful sting.
 The most painful of fire ant stings comes from the Red Imported Fire Ant, which is an invasive species brought over on shipping crates in the 1930s.
-While they’re stings are painful, only a small percentage of people are severely allergic, and over-the-counter treatments will work best to reduce pain and inflammation.
-The biggest issue is that they swarm, and often times you’re not getting just one or two stings, but many.
+While their stings are painful, only a small percentage of people are severely allergic, and over-the-counter treatments will work best to reduce pain and inflammation.
+The biggest issue is that they swarm, so often you’re not getting just one or two stings, but many.

 The Puss Caterpillar is the larva of the Southern Flannel Moth, and one of the most venomous caterpillars in the United States.
 They are found along the south and southeast portions of the United States, living in oak, elm, and wild plum trees, as well as other garden plants such as ivy and rose.
 In larval form, they are about 1” in length with long, curly hair covering the entire body.
 They have spines along their body that cause a painful sting and reaction if touched, which can radiate throughout near parts of the body and cause numbing, pain, and tingling.
 Adult moths are small, but retain fur on their bodies, which gives them the “flannel moth” name.